coderrmoore/CheckersReact/README.md

 ## How To Run

-*Brief preface, it is highly advised to play on the website at [playcheckersnow.com](https://playcheckersnow.com/) if you are just trying to run the code without any changes (such as a certain professor we know), as the environment variables and database configuration can be a bit of a hassle to set up, but a SQL backup file containing the database schema is available in the root folder of the repository if you would prefer connecting to your own Postgres database.*
+*Brief preface, it is highly advised to play on the website at (*No longer active*)[playcheckersnow.com](https://playcheckersnow.com/) if you are just trying to run the code without any changes (such as a certain professor we know), as the environment variables and database configuration can be a bit of a hassle to set up, but a SQL backup file containing the database schema is available in the root folder of the repository if you would prefer connecting to your own Postgres database.*

 1. Install Node.js (If it is not prepackaged with your OS)
 2. Clone this repository